 Accidents involving scissors can cause serious cuts and deep, potentially lethal puncture wounds, so safety when using scissors is imperative.
 Here is how to use scissors safely.

-Safety when using scissors
+Stay safe when using scissors

 To stay safe when using scissors and prevent personal injuries to yourself and others, you should never: